 With the twin 250-hp Mercury Pro XS engines turning 13.6 x 21 pitch propellers and wound up to 5950 RPM, our speed topped out at 62.1 MPH.
 Best cruise came in at 4000 RPM and 38.4 MPH.
 It was at that speed that the 19.1 GPH fuel burn translated into 2.0 MPG and a range of 134 statute miles, all while still holding back a 10% reserve of the boat’s 74-gallon (280.12 L) total fuel capacity.

-Shove the throttles forward and she’ll come up on plane in an average of 3.5 seconds and she’ll stay on plane right on down to 11 MPH.
+Shove the throttles forward and she’ll come up on plane in an average of 3.5 seconds.
+She’ll stay on plane right on down to 11 MPH.
 We reached 20 MPH in 4.9 seconds and 30 came and went in 7 seconds.

 Since this is the Shadow 500 “Cabin” let’s start with the cabin itself.
 It’s accessed from sliding doors to both sides that provide an opening 32” (81.28 cm) wide and then a 10” (25.40 cm) step down.
 There are two rows of seating, the helm and observer’s seats and then bench seating across the stern that measures 61” (154.94 cm) across that is down another 10” (25.40 cm).
 There’s air-conditioning powered off of an inverter so there’s climate control without the need for a generator.
 The only vents are at the rear of the cabin though.
 I’d like to see some additional venting added to the front as well.
 And we’re already seeing the Brabus upscale treatments in the 32 oz (.91 kg) upholstery with custom stitching.